redfin/slides/CONTRIBUTING.md

 - Add a link to your new presentation to [index.html](/index.html)

 Remember, its just a static site, so you can use any web technology you can think of, reveal is just one option.

+If you commonly forget that the main development branch is called `gh-pages` instead of `master`, you can create an alias

+    git symbolic-ref refs/heads/master refs/heads/gh-pages